breezy-weather/breezy-weather/docs/SOURCES.md

 </details>

 ### Ilmateenistus
-> Coming soon: will be available starting from v5.4.0
+> Available starting from v5.4.0

 **[Ilmateeniustus](https://www.ilmateenistus.ee/)** is the official meteorological service of Estonia.